MinaAlmasi/CIFAKE-image-classifiers/images/README.md

-Place your dataset of [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset in this folder !
+Place your [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset in this folder !

 The data folder should be structured with subdirectories as such:
 ```